Dexedrine Abuse Signs, Symptoms, and Addiction Treatment

 - Sudden death.

-The effects of stimulant misuse include social and personal ramifications that may be long-lasting.
+The effects of stimulant misuse include social and personal ramifications which may be long-lasting.
 Dexedrine addiction may be associated with:

 - Social isolation.